Twenty-five south Dublin schools ordered to open classes for special needs pupils

 In some cases, individual parents have applied to more than 30 schools across Dublin without finding a place for their child.

-The latter states that a package of supports available to assist schools in making the additional places available.
+The department states that a package of supports available to assist schools in making the additional places available.

 The supports cover the provision of additional teachers, special needs assistants, training, advice and funding.